hebuter/get_OP4/README.md

 # get_OP4
 This function is used to get the matrix data in OP4 file
-Input Parameter :filename
+Input Parameter: filename
-Output Parameter:matrix_data
+Output Parameter: matrix_data
 OLNY 3E23.16 CAN BE USED TEMPORARILY

 DMAP script demo shown bellow